Allo's Blog

 In addition to stress and anxiety, other psychological factors can also impact ejaculation.
 For example, relationship issues, such as communication problems or unresolved conflicts, can lead to sexual difficulties, including premature ejaculation.
 Similarly, past traumas or negative experiences related to sex can also affect sexual function.

 It is important to note that psychological factors can also play a role in delayed ejaculation.
-In some cases, men may struggle to reach orgasm due to psychological barriers, such as performance anxiety or a fear of intimacy.
+In some cases, individuals may struggle to reach orgasm due to psychological barriers, such as performance anxiety or a fear of intimacy.
 Addressing these underlying issues through therapy or counseling can help improve sexual function and overall well-being.

 Techniques for Improving Ejaculatory Control and Stamina